End-User Manual

 Problem Cause What to Do

-"Failed to save" error Network error Check your connection and try again
+Reactivation fails with a generic error Network issue or server error Check your connection and try again

 Overview